Benkner/covid-state/README.md

 # Covid-State
-Code sample for showing some statistics fetched by an API.
+Code sample for showing some data fetched by an API.
 Shows simple covid statistics for germany and its states.

 ## [Demo](https://benkner.github.io/covid-state)